toza-mimoza/MP3-ID3-Tags-Console-Tool/README.md

 - `[artist] - [title].mp3` **(notice the whitespaces around the '-' character)**

-If this pattern is not found in the file name, the tool will ask the user to submit the appropriate artist and the title of the song with file name as prefill.
+If this pattern is not found in the file name, the tool will ask the user to submit the appropriate artist and the file name of the song as title suggestion.

-If there is no present tag for the cover, the tool will first ask if a cover is needed with `'yes'` as prefill.
+If there is no present tag for the cover, the tool will first ask if a cover is needed with `'yes'` as suggestion.
 Every other answer will skip setting the cover.

 If answered with `'yes'`, tool will prompt the user for the cover file location using the an appropriate file manager window.
 The cover file as of now needs to be a PNG file.